Visruat/Comm_Protocol/I2C/Readme.md

 6. USDA and USCL; at 9th clock pulse (USCL), drives USDA to HIGH (always NACK).
 Wbar is called as command bit because its always "0" (uni-directional).
 7. Target is not allowed to hold USCL LOW even if its servicing internal interrupts or unable to accept data at the moment. (no clock-stretching)
 8. No device ID
-9. other properties are similar to I2C Normal mode.  ( Refer PDF for images )
+9. other properties are similar to I2C Standard mode.  ( Refer PDF for images )

 ### Other uses of I2C bus communication protocols
 1. CBUS compatability - 0000 001X CBUS addressing; Dlen replaces ACK/NACK for CBUS DATA; Common STOP Signal for all devices.